 Hazardous Materials Recycling Programs

-UNC-CH has a program to recycle electronic circuit boards, token ring cards, etc. The boards are disassembled, crushed and melted by a metals recycler to recover lead and other metals.
+UNC-Chapel Hill has a program to recycle electronic circuit boards, token ring cards, etc. The boards are disassembled, crushed and melted by a metals recycler to recover lead and other metals.
 Due to the high lead content of solder used on electronic boards, the boards are not acceptable for disposal in landfills.

 There are two types of light ballast, those containing PCBs (polychlorinated biphenyls) and those that do not contain PCBs.
 All light ballast, regardless of its PCB content, should be taken to the UNC Hazardous Materials Facility for recycling or proper disposal.
 Before going to the Hazardous Materials Facility, please call 919-962-2024 and arrange to drop off the ballast at a time when someone will be at the facility.
 Please do not leave any ballasts at the Hazardous Materials Facility when the building is closed.